upiterbarg/upiterbarg.github.io/index.md

 * How do we go about building agents that can flexibly explore and interact with the world the way we (humans and animals) do?

-* Is next-token prediction a sufficient pretraining objective for text-based decision-making?
+* When is next-token prediction a sufficient pretraining objective for text-based decision-making?

 * What sort of structures, priors, and training/finetuning/prompting paradigms can enable a large pre-trained model to be an elegant proof solver?
 To act as an effective surrogate for ODEs/PDEs/non-linear dynamics?
 To serve as a (truly) universal high-level controller in robotics settings?